- Home

 - Store products used for painting, solvents, adhesives, thinners, and cleaners in closed containers.
 Keep in a dry location that will not be exposed to possible rain and runoff.

 - Chips and dust from marine paints or paints containing lead or tributyltin are hazardous wastes.
-Dry sweep the waste and dispose of as hazardous waste.
+Dry sweep the waste and dispose of it as hazardous waste.

 - Paint chips and dust from non-hazardous dry stripping and sandblasting may be swept up and disposed of as garbage.
 Place a tarp or cloth below your work area to catch paint chips for easier disposal.